adinizs/cypress-cucumber-example/README.md

-# CYPRESS-CUCUMBER-EXAMPLE
+# AMWAY-FRONTEND-AUTOMATION

-> Example of web automation using cypress with cucumber
+> Automation project from Amway using Cypress

 ---